common-good/cgpay/README.md

 | `/features` | `npm test` |
 | `/ui` | `npm run dev` |
 | `/ui` | `npm run tests:watch` |

+## Development Workflow

+1. Create a feature branch off of `preview` (i.e. `feature-sign-in`).
+2. Go through an outside-in development workflow.

+- Start with a (failing) feature test.
+- Write (failing) unit tests for the components you wish you had to pass the feature.
+- Write just enough code to make the unit tests pass until the feature test also passes.
+- Refactor/clean up.

+3. Submit a pull request from your feature branch to `preview`, and have it reviewed.
+4. When the pull request is approved and merged into `preview`, test the application on the [preview site](#deploying).
+5. When a new release is ready for deployment, merge the `preview` branch into `master`.

 ## Deploying